TsukiSama9292/Ubuntu-Guide/README.md

 sudo chown -R newuser:newuser /home/newuser/.local
 ```

-# 17. Easiest Method for Simultaneously Using Multiple Users and Opening Multiple Instances of the Same Game on Ubuntu
+# 17. No-threshold simultaneous dual-user and multi-instance game solution on Ubuntu
 ## Purpose
 The primary use case is to quickly launch a GUI-enabled user session in the background that can be remotely controlled from any device.
 However, it also has specific applications for gamers, such as:
 1. If you need to quickly and effectively run two instances of the same computer game on one computer, this method is ideal and typically takes less than 5 minutes to set up.